mystique920/mcp-pandoc-ts/README.md

 1.  **Node.js:** Version 16 or later recommended.
 2.  **npm** or **yarn:** Package manager for Node.js.
-3. Network connectivity to the host machine (Docker Desktop usually provides `host.docker.internal`).
+3. Network connectivity to the host machine where `pandoc-host-service` is running.
+4.  **Environment Variable:** The `PANDOC_HOST_URL` environment variable **must** be set when running this container service.
+It should contain the full URL (including port) needed to reach the `pandoc-host-service` from within the container.
+Examples:
+    *   Docker Desktop (Mac/Win): `http://host.docker.internal:5001`
+    *   Linux (typical bridge network): `http://172.17.0.1:5001` (Verify the IP address of your `docker0` or relevant bridge interface on the host).
+    *   Other setups: Use the appropriate IP address or hostname accessible from the container.

 ## Setup and Running